beep-projects/SystaPi/README.md

 7. Power up the Raspberry Pi

-8. Wait a while and then try to load the WADL of the server: [http://systapi:1337/application.wadl?detail=true](http://systapi:1337/application.wadl?detail=true)
+8. Wait a while (~20 minutes, depending on the number of system updates available) and then try to load the WADL of the server: [http://systapi:1337/application.wadl?detail=true](http://systapi:1337/application.wadl?detail=true)

 ### Windows / manual installation